Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 • Mt.
 Nebo — the site where Moses viewed the Promised Land and is believed to be his burial place.

 • Petra, one of the world’s greatest archaeological treasures, is the ancient Nabataean capital carved from red rock.
-Dating back to the 3rd century BC, Petra’s monumental structures have earned it a place among the New Seven Wonders of the World.
+Dating to the 3rd century BC, Petra’s monumental structures have earned it a place among the New Seven Wonders of the World.

 • Madaba, a historic town famous for its 6th-century mosaic map of the Holy Land, located inside the Greek Orthodox Church of St. George.